the-human-colossus-foundation/dkms-website/docs/introduction/architecture.md

 propagate key states to the network, at the same time witnessing the intention of the controller and protecting him from external exploitation of its identifier.

-Using an **Ambient Infrastructure** application can monitor other identifiers to ensure uniqueness and prevent duplicity within the system.
+Using an **Duplicity Infrastructure** application can monitor other identifiers to ensure uniqueness and prevent duplicity within the system.
 These capabilities ensure that even the smallest ecosystem can seamlessly integrate and operate within larger frameworks, reflecting a fractal architecture.
 This design allows